A very special thanks to everyone that helped make this dream a reality!

 Trent Peterson -

 Is the son of the late Gary Peterson, and is the mastermind of the Wild In Us project.
 The inspiration for this ride came to Trent, when he was staring up at the constellation Orion.
 At the moment of Gary's passing, a blazing streak of a meteor shot across the night sky, leaving Orion's bow letting Trent know, that Gary was finally at his eternal rest.
 The blaze of the meteor had faded, but the seed of this journey was planted, and began to grow into something that is larger then either one of them to tell the story of Gary, and others that are effected by Ataxia.

 Being born and raised in Bellingham, Washington (the one place Gary called home his entire life) and combining Trent's passion for the backcountry and horses - he decided that much like his father lived to ride, he to would ride home, just not on a Harley like Gary would, but on horseback.
-With the support of Mariah (his girlfriend and horsewoman), and others like Jeremiah Nelson & Bryce Hathaway, Trent has been able to make this all possible.
+With the support of his mother, family memebers, and others like Jeremiah Nelson & Bryce Hathaway, Trent has been able to make this all possible.

 Jeremiah Nelson -

 Has been the 'Go To Guy' for all of the technical support.
 Jeremiah has many years of experience building beautiful and successful websites and he has donated his time, and knowledge to the cause.
 Much of what you see here on this site could not have been possible without him.
 The Wild In Us thanks you, Jeremiah!

 Bryce Hathaway -